-We stay at the four star superior Hotel The Excelsior, located in Arosa Village and a short hilly walk from the train station and less than a mile from the centre of the village.
+We stay at the four star superior Hotel The Excelsior, a short hilly walk from the train station and less than a mile from the centre of the village.
 This modern alpine hotel was renovated in 2012 and has a unique Mediterranean decor.
-The hotel has spectacular views of the stunning Arosa mountains and facilities include a restaurant and bar, an indoor swimming pool, sauna and wellness area.
-Rooms are equipped with Austrian style beds, an en suite with either a bath or a shower, a flat screen TV, safe, minibar, telephone, free WIFI, hair-dryer, bathrobe and slippers.
+The hotel has spectacular views of the stunning Arosa mountains.
+Take a well deserved relax after a days exploration in the hotels swimming pool, sauna and wellness area.
+There is a restaurant serving delicious food and a bar to enjoy an evening drink in.

-Breakfasts and dinners are included and will be taken at the hotel.
+Breakfasts and dinners are included and will be taken at the hotel's Montanara Restaurant.
 Breakfast is a continental buffet and dinner is a three-course menu.
 The dishes are usually locally sourced traditional Swiss delicacies.
-The hotel can also cater well for vegetarians and other dietary requirements.
+The hotel can also cater well for vegetarians and other dietary requirements so please advise us at the time of booking of any requirements and requests.
 Lunches are not included and typically can be taken at mountain restaurants or as picnics, often in scenic locations.

 Footwear & Kit List